hectoxor/qwr/econ1220/inflation/cpi.md

 ## Core Inflation Index vs. Regular CPI

 ### Regular CPI
-- Includes ALL consumer goods and services
+- Includes ALL Fconsumer goods and services
 - **Purpose**: Helps households understand their overall cost of living month-to-month
 - **Example**: If gas prices spike temporarily due to a hurricane, CPI will show this increase